facebookresearch/hypernymysuite/README.md

 If you've never used `nltk` before, you'll need to install the wordnet module.

     python -c "import nltk; nltk.download('wordnet')"

+On OS X, you may need to install `coreutils` and `gnu-sed` for the script `download_data.sh` to run correctly.
+These can be installed using brew:

+    brew install coreutils gnu-sed

+After installation, you will either need to modify `download_data.sh` to run `gsort` and `gsed` instead of `sort` and `sed`, or alternatively add a "gnubin" directory to your PATH from your bashrc:

+    PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"

+For more information, see `brew info coreutils` or `brew info gnu-sed`.

 ## Evaluating your own model